jverboomen/label-iq/LABEL_IQ_DOCUMENTATION.md

 Label iQ is an AI-powered healthcare application that enables patients, physicians, and judges to query FDA drug label information using natural language.
 Built for the Denodo Data Virtualization Hackathon 2025, the application demonstrates the power of combining Denodo's data virtualization platform with generative AI to make complex medical information accessible to everyone.

-The system integrates Denodo AI SDK with AWS Bedrock (Claude 3.5 Sonnet) to retrieve and synthesize information from FDA drug labels stored in Denodo Agora, a cloud-based data virtualization service.
+The system integrates Denodo AI SDK with AWS Bedrock (Claude 3.5 Sonnet) to retrieve and synthesize information from FDA drug labels stored in AWS S3 and virtualized through Denodo Agora, a cloud-based data virtualization platform.

 ---